kanisterio/kanister/docs/architecture.rst

   }

-- ``Server`` field in the CR spec has references to all the secrets required to start the kopia repository server
+- ``Server`` field in the CR spec has references to all the secrets required to start the Kopia repository server

 .. code-block:: go
   :linenos: